 - Students wishing to apply for readmission must submit a readmission form to the director of admissions. - If readmitted, a student may repeat a course only once. - A course must be repeated the next term in which the course is offered.
 Absences longer than one semester require an application for a leave of absence. - Requests for readmission will be evaluated on an individual basis. - The decision to readmit a student will be based on the following criteria: - Available space within the program track. - Review and evaluation of the student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal. - Kettering College cumulative GPA of at least 2.6 (a higher GPA may be needed to be competitive).
 Note: Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - Submission of evidence demonstrating potential for academic success. - Students are not eligible for readmission following failure of two nursing courses.
-A student may not enroll more than twice in any course. - A grade of W does not apply. - If a student withdraws (WP/WF) and at the time of withdrawal has less than a C grade equivalency, the WP/WF is considered the same as a nursing course failure. - A grade of WP or WF counts as enrollment in a course.
+A student may not enroll more than twice in any course. - A grade of W counts as enrollment in a course.

 - Remediation will be required for students who have been out of the nursing program track for two semesters or longer. - A plan of success will be developed on an individual basis.
-This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as determined by the Division of Nursing. - General College policies on tuition and fees for remediation of courses will apply. - Readmitted students enter under the curriculum, program policies, and Academic Bulletin in place during the semester of recentry into the program track.
+This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as determined by the Division of Nursing. - General College policies on tuition and fees for remediation of courses will apply. - Readmitted students enter under the curriculum, program policies, and Academic Bulletin in place during the semester of reentry into the program track.